-The MS in Counseling and Clinical Health Psychology is designed to transform compassionate
+The MS in Mental Health Counseling is designed to transform compassionate and focused

-and focused individuals into highly skilled, competitive master's level clinicians.
+individuals into highly skilled, competitive master's level clinicians.
+The program

-The program is committed to the practitioner-scholar model of training, encouraging
+is committed to the practitioner-scholar model of training, encouraging students to

-students to integrate psychological theory, techniques, and research into clinical
+integrate psychological theory, techniques, and research into clinical practice.
+The

-practice.
-The cognitive-behavioral therapy (CBT) model is emphasized and students
+cognitive-behavioral therapy (CBT) model is emphasized and students are provided the

-are provided the unique opportunity to practice CBT techniques and conceptualization
+unique opportunity to practice CBT techniques and conceptualization with video-taped,

 Our MS students are dedicated to promoting ethical, empirically-based treatments in